peaBerberian/RxPaired/client/README.md

     indicate its URI to the `RxPaired-inspector` (more information on that in its directory: `../inspector`).

+    This is the recommended choice.
     If you choose to go this way, the `RxPaired-inspector` will conveniently provide you updated URLs (it adds a number-sign token to it) as well as an handy HTML `<script>` element to include on your application's HTML page(s) (the one running on the device).

-  - Or if you don't want to involve an HTTP(S) server in here, you may just need to manually deploy the whole script yourself on your applications.
+  - Or if you don't want to involve an HTTP(S) server in here, you may just need to manually deploy the whole script yourself on your applications manually.

-In both cases, `RxPaired-inspector` should give you all the necessary instructions.
+In both cases, `RxPaired-inspector` will give you all the necessary instructions.